SankariKamal/SankariKamal/README.md

 # Kamal Sankari

-Aspiring software developer focused on building clean, responsive web projects and growing into full-stack development with ASP.NET Core.
+Aspiring developer focused on building clean, responsive web projects and growing into full-stack development with ASP.NET Core.

 Open to internships and junior opportunities where I can keep improving, contribute to real products, and work with a strong team.

 ## What I Work On

-- Frontend projects with HTML, CSS, and JavaScript
+- Frontend projects with HTML, CSS, JavaScript, React.js, Typescript, Bootstrap, Tailwind CSS,
-- Learning backend development with ASP.NET Core
+- Learning backend development with Node.js and ASP.NET Core
 - Building small applications with attention to UI, usability, and clean code

 ## Core Skills